sez11a/liferay-docs/develop/commerce/articles/70-new-product-type.markdown

 name to display in the UI, while the `getName` method returns a unique identifier for the type to be stored in the database.

-## Providing the Type's Functionality [](id=providing-the-types-functionality)
+## Creating an Admin Screen[](id=providing-the-types-functionality)

 At this point, you can deploy your module and create products belonging to your new type.
-Other than the type's label, however, these products will have no special characteristics distinguishing them from [simple](/web/emporio/documentation/-/knowledge_base/1-0/product-types) products.
+Other than the type's label, however, these products have no special characteristics distinguishing them from [simple](/web/emporio/documentation/-/knowledge_base/1-0/product-types) products.

-Defining your new type's functionality involves extending the catalog's UI to give administrators the ability to configure products of that type.
+Defining your new type's functionality involves extending the catalog's UI to give administrators the ability to configure products.

 ![Figure 2: Admin screens are provided by extending product tab menu.
 The *Virtual* tab, above, is an admin screen unique to the virtual product type.](../images/cptype-tab-menu.png)

-Follow these steps:

-1. Create your product type's admin screen by implementing the `ScreenNavigationCategory` and `ScreenNavigationEntry` interfaces.

-2. Provide the admin screen with UI, typically with a JSP.

-3. Write the Java class(es) handling your type's business logic.
-Map the JSP's tags to this code as your use case requires.

 First, add some additional dependencies to your `build.gradle` file: